lucas6g/crud-posts-laravel/README.md

 - `routes` - Contains all the api routes defined in api.php file
 - `tests` - Contains all the application tests
 - `tests/Unit` - Contains all the api unit tests
+- `tests/Unit/Fakes` - Contains all Fakes for Repositories and Providers

 ## Environment variables